“Salvation & Soul Restoration”

 Listen to the new single now at bit.ly/modelingnothing, and find the band @modelingmusic on Facebook, Instagram and Twitter.

-This spot will continue to be filled by news and reviews of new albums, both local and national.
-Send information about your new releases to Jocelyn Murphy at [email protected]
+With not enough live music to fill a weekly listing, this spot will be filled by news and reviews of new albums, both local and national.
+Send information about your new releases to Jocelyn Murphy at [email protected] .